r-spatialecology/shar/paper.md

 Both require the spatial location of all objects, as well as discrete raster data for environmental conditions.

 The first approach to simulate null model data is to randomize the environmental data, while keeping the object locations stable.
-This can be achieved by shifting the raster data around a torus ("Torus translation test") or using a random walk algorithm ("Randomized-habitats procedure") [@Harms2001].
+This can be achieved by shifting the raster data around a torus ("torus translation test") or using a random walk algorithm ("randomized-habitats procedure") [@Harms2001].
 The second approach is to randomize the object locations, while keeping the environmental data stable.
 This can be achieved by fitting point process models to the object locations ("gamma test") [@Plotkin2000] or using a simulated annealing approach ("pattern reconstruction") [@Kirkpatrick1983].